rhdtownsend/gyre/docs/source/ref-guide/osc-equations/rot-effects.rst

    \text{as } \Orot \rightarrow 0,

 and :math:`\lambda \rightarrow 0`.
-The solution forms (:eq:`e:osc-sol-forms-hough`) then reduce to toroidal-mode solutions of the oscillation equations, as described in section 13.3 of :ads_citet:`unno:1989`.
+The solution forms (:eq:`e:osc-sol-form-vxi-tar`) then reduce to toroidal-mode solutions of the oscillation equations, as described in section 13.3 of :ads_citet:`unno:1989`.
 In the approach to the non-rotating limit, the frequencies of Rossby modes behave as